SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/MailApp/MailApp.md

 ### The presenters

 Many presenters are composed of smaller presenters.
 That is also the case here.
 We need a presenter to display an email.
 We also need a presenter to display the tree of emails.
 When no email is selected in the tree, we like to display an informational message.
 That is also a presenter.
 And the overall application, that ties everything together, is also a presenter.
-So we have four presenters:
+So we have five presenters:

 * `EmailPresenter` displays an `Email`, either editable or read-only.
 The fields are editable when the email is draft.
 The fields are read-only when the email is received or sent.
 * `NoEmailPresenter` displays an informative message to tell that no email has been selected.